Closed Restaurants in Sausalito (Starting with Letters M-Z)

 Norse Hus — Scandinavian restaurant located in the old Village Fair shopping area in the 1960’s and 1970’s.
 Before becoming a cluster of visitor-oriented shops near the ferry, Village Fair’s building was originally a garage built for for patrons of the the old pre-Golden Gate Bridge ferry pier.
 Today the building is the southern half of the Casa Madrona Hotel, which also hosts Poggio Trattoria.

-North Sea Village — For many years a Chinese restaurant on the water, then subdivided into the now-closed Wellington’s Wine Bar and the still-thriving In The Kitchen cooking school.
+North Sea Village — For many years a Chinese restaurant on the water, then subdivided into the now-closed Wellington’s Wine Bar and the now-moved In The Kitchen cooking school.
 Wellington’s has now been replaced by The Joinery.